krixi/remud/docs/content/development/testing.md

 ## Script triggers

-Bug: Same script shouldn't be able to be registered twice for the same trigger.

 | Trigger       | Entity    |  ?        | Comment |
 | ------------- | --------- | --------- | ------- |
 |  Drop         | object    |   ✅      |         |